lukazsdev/Horowitz/README.md

-# horowitz
+## Overview:
-UCI-compatible chess engine.
+Horowitz is a UCI-compatible chess engine.
+## Installation: